-Instructor Based Revenue is collected from participants registering for classes in which the City will pay a percentage amount to an instructor.
+Instructor Based Revenue is collected from participants registering for classes in which the City will pay a percentage to the instructor.
 There is an offsetting expenditure in the Recreation Department.

 FINES & FORFEITS

 Fines & Forfeits is revenue received from the Fircrest Municipal Court.